sot/xija/doc/design.rst

    Focal Plane node.
 Also the passive cooling to "space" is not literally to 2.7 K, and the real model has other heat sinks that are not shown.

+Points to remember:

+* No physical units.
+Everything is scale-free and it is assumed that each node has unit thermal mass.
+* Coupling is one-way and this is how one effectively generates different node masses.

 Modular and extensible
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^